revdotcom/paper_accurate_fast_cheap/examples/gigaspeech/s0/README_RevPaper_Choose3.md

 # Setup

- * conda & wenet requirements.txt
+ * conda & wenet requirements.txt, follow regular wenet
- * optimized_transducer --> Is the torchscript branch required for the paper?
-Or is it just for speech2ctm?
- * mamba ? --> I (Jp) propose we don't release that one, or perhaps we submit a PR to the original mamba repo with it and link to that PR?
- * install and compile fstalign
  * use `. path.sh` once the conda/micromamba environment is activated.
+ * install and compile fstalign, follow instructions from the repository

+Note: for mamba, we had slight modifications done in their repository in order to wrap the bidirectional
+      configuration.
+We will submit them to the original project repository.

 # Data
   Follow regular WeNet GigaSpeech recipe to prepare the data into segmented shards.